 Apple cider vinegar is a mild acidic, working well to counteract the baking soda, and thus acts as a great replacement for conditioner.
 It detangles the hair folicles, seals the cuticle, and balances the hair’s pH balance.

 A little goes a very long way, just like the baking soda.
 The standard recipe is also one tablespoon apple cider vinegar to one cup water.
-For this, I use an old conditioner bottle, and fill it with the vinegar and water via funnel, then finish it with a shake.
+For this, I use another condiment bottle and fill it with the vinegar and water, then finish it with a shake.

 My hair tends to rest a little on the oily side naturally, so I don’t use much of this.
 I pour a little on just the ends of my hair, let it rest for a few seconds, then rinse it out.

 And that, from start to finish, is my current hair care routine.

 • You might have a transition period that lasts from a few weeks to a few months, where your hair reacts with excess oil to the lack of shampoo.
 This is perfectly normal.
 It’s used to having its oils stripped, so it might take time for the oil to stop producing so heavily in protest.
-My transition period only lasted about two weeks, and it wasn’t any big deal, really.
+My transition period lasted about two weeks.

 • I hear that eventually, you can wean off baking soda and vinegar all together, relying only on water in the shower to remove dirt and oil.
-I haven’t gotten there yet.
+I haven’t tried.

-• If you find that your hair is too oily (after the transition period), try using less vinegar, or not using it all together.
+• If you find that your hair is still too oily after the transition period, try using less vinegar, or not using it all together.
 Some people also use lemon juice instead of vinegar as their acidic clarifier.

 • If your hair feels too dry, use less baking soda, or try using honey or aloe instead of vinegar.